ckeditor/ckeditor4-docs/docs/guide/widget_sdk/intro/README.md

 For licensing, see LICENSE.md.
 -->

-# Widget SDK Introduction
+# Widget Examples Introduction

-The aim of this SDK is to show you how to create a basic CKEditor widget.
+The aim of this Examples is to show you how to create a basic CKEditor widget.

 <info-box info=""> This feature was introduced in <strong>CKEditor 4.3</strong>.
 It is provided through an optional plugin that is not included in the CKEditor presets available from the <a href="https://ckeditor.com/ckeditor-4/download/">Download</a> site and {@link guide/dev/widget_installation/README needs to be added to your custom build} with <a href="https://ckeditor.com/cke4/builder">online builder</a>.
 </info-box>